A woman, full of energy, exercising

 Vitamins for energy in women

 Women typically need more iron, a vital nutrient for energy production, than men.
 That's because women lose blood during menstruation and can also become deficient during pregnancy and childbirth.
+Experiencing extreme fatigue before a period is also common, with your body needing to replenish any of the vitamins and minerals lost.

 Women also need more calcium than men because they have lower bone density, which is protected by the hormone oestrogen and is lost in older women after menopause.
 Calcium also plays a crucial role as a vitamin for energy in women by regulating and boosting metabolism